Tutorial#

 --generate Simulate single-cells RNA-seq data in-silico

-There are essentially four commands available: --preprocess
+There are essentially seven commands available: --preprocess

 , --create_grn